The Return of Tanya Tucker: Featuring Brandi Carlile

-The Return of Tanya Tucker: Featuring Brandi Carlile is an 2022 American documentary film, directed and produced by Kathlyn Horan.
+The Return of Tanya Tucker: Featuring Brandi Carlile is a 2022 American documentary film, directed and co-produced by Kathlyn Horan.
 It follows Tanya Tucker returning to the studio to record her first album in 10 years, While I'm Livin', collaborating with Brandi Carlile.

-It had its world premiere at South by Southwest on March 13, 2022, and was released in the United States on October 21, 2022, by Sony Pictures Classics.
-Available on Blu Ray, DVD and digital on Jan 10, 2023.
+The documentary film had its world premiere at South by Southwest on March 13, 2022, and was released in the United States on October 21, 2022, by Sony Pictures Classics.
+It became available on Blu Ray, DVD and digital on Jan 10, 2023.

 Plot

 Decades after Tanya Tucker slipped from the spotlight, music star Brandi Carlile writes an entire album for her hero based on Tanya's extraordinary life, spurring the greatest comeback in country music history.